 Companies usually express more interest in tokens.
 That is because they can work like smart contracts and help startups get funding through a crowd sale.
 Additionally, they are easier and cheaper to create, but we will get into more detail about that later.

 The number of cryptocurrencies worldwide is increasing every year.
 As of 2021, there are over 4,500, according to Statista.
-Since cryptocurrency creation isn’t too complex and companies are widely providing this service, it’s no wonder there’s been a significant boost.
+Since cryptocurrency creation isn’t too complex and blockchain development companies are widely providing this service, it’s no wonder there’s been a significant boost.

 Currently, these are some of the most popular cryptocurrency examples: